hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ### Inventory

 > A file (by default, Ansible uses a simple INI format)
-> that describes Hosts and Groups in Ansible.
+> that describes Hosts and Groups in Ansible.<br />
 > Inventory can also be provided via an Inventory Script
 > (sometimes called an `External Inventory Script`).